collective/collective.developermanual/source/forms/vocabularies.rst

             # Do something with valid data here

             # Set status on this form page
-            # (this status message is not bind to the session and does not go thru redirects)
+            # (this status message is not bind to the session and does not go through redirects)
             self.status = "Thank you very much!"

         @button.buttonAndHandler(u"Cancel")